jaharris87/lazy-astroph/README.md

 "supernova" (since `"nova" in "supernova"` is `True` in python).
 And it will return those papers containing xrb.

-Slack channels are indicated by a line beginning with "#", with an optional "requires=N", where N is the number of keywords we must match before posting a paper to a slack channel.
+Slack/Discord channels are indicated by a line beginning with "#", with an optional "requires=N", where N is the number of keywords we must match before posting a paper to a channel.
+Discord channels must be specified using their channel ID, not the channel name.

-You need to create a webhook via slack.
-Put the URL into a file (just the URL, nothing else) and then pass the name of that file into `lazy_astroph.py` using the `-w` parameter.
+You need to create a webhook via slack or discord.
+Put the URL into a file (just the URLs, nothing else) and then pass the name of that file into `lazy_astroph.py` using the `-w` parameter.

 ## automating